Malik Henry (wide receiver): Indianapolis Colts

 On December 3, 2019, Henry was signed to the Indianapolis Colts practice squad.
 He signed a reserve/future contract with the Colts on December 30, 2019.
 Henry was placed on the reserve/COVID-19 list by the Colts on July 27, 2020.
 He was activated from the list and subsequently waived on August 12, 2020.

 New Orleans Saints

 On September 30, 2020, Henry was signed to the New Orleans Saints practice squad.
 He was released on October 10, 2020.

 Calgary Stampeders

 Henry signed with the Calgary Stampeders of the CFL on January 25, 2021.
 In his first season with the club, he played in nine games and caught 11 passes for 124 yards with two touchdowns.
-Henry's second year in the CFL would prove to be a breakout season, as he played in 13 games and recorded 62 receptions for 1,023 yards and eight touchdowns and was rewarded with a contract extension on October 5, 2022.
+Henry's second year in the CFL would prove to be a breakout season, as he played in 13 games and recorded 62 receptions for 1,023 yards and eight touchdowns and was rewarded with a three-year contract extension on October 5, 2022.
+Henry continued his strong play into the 2023 season, catching 14 passes for 228 yards and a touchdown through the first three games, however, he suffered a ruptured Achilles in Calgary's third contest, causing him to miss the remainder of the season.
+After returning to health for the start of the 2024 season, Henry suffered a patellar tendon injury in practice on May 28, 2024, following the team's first preseason game.
+Shortly after, the Stampeders announced that he would miss the remainder of the season following surgery.